Corvimae/kaizo-ironmon-plus/README.md

 You may pick any starter as long as its base stat total is less than 600.

 #### 2.02 - Party Limit
-Your party can only contain up to two Pokémon at all times.
+Your party can only contain up to three Pokémon at all times.
 One Pokémon is your main (see Rule 2.03) and must start in slot 1.
-The other Pokémon is your HM Friend (see Rule 2.04).
+The other Pokémon are your HM Friends (see Rule 2.04).

 #### 2.03 - Main Pokémon
 Whenever you catch a new Pokémon, it is your new main and you must retire your old main.

 * (a) Only your main is allowed to use moves in fights on opponents.
-* (b) You may have a second Pokémon as defined under Rule 2.04.
+* (b) You may have a second and third Pokémon as defined under Rule 2.04.

 #### 2.04 - HM Friend
 Before catching a Pokémon and viewing its summary, you can declare it as your HM Friend.